 Algorithms can also cause problems when used in hiring processes, as O’Neil evidenced by the case of Kyle Behm.
 An engineering student with bipolar disorder, Brehm failed a number of pre-employment personality tests that, it turned out, had been specifically designed to screen for individuals with mental illnesses.
 Investigators discovered that, although the designers of the personality test and its underlying algorithm had warned its clients against using it for that purpose, the test had made its way to such screenings nonetheless.

-Read more by Cathy O’Neill at her blog mathbabe.org
+Read more by Cathy O’Neil at her blog mathbabe.org

 In a kind of feedback loop, prisoners are consistently re-incarcerated, distancing them further from society, and increasing the likelihood that they’ll end up back behind bars.